 The information in the course description guide is provided to assist students as they make plans that will hopefully lead to a rewarding and enjoyable future.
 This guide has been designed to acquaint students with the many choices available at Cassville High School.
 Students begin during the spring of their 8th grade year to develop a plan of study that meets the needs of students' interests, abilities and goals, as well as to prepare students for future career aspirations.
-Each spring, CHS students are asked to adjust their plan of study during their ACES (Advisement for Career and Educational Success) time with help and advice from both parents and the student's advisor.
+Each spring, CHS students are asked to adjust their plan of study with help and advice from both parents and the student's advisor.